la4gia/vaultish/README.md

 ## Prerequisites
   1. Docker installed on host
-  2. Vault installed on host
+  2. Directory /opt/vault created on host (or change as desired)
   3. vault.hcl stored in /opt/vault (template provided)

 ## Example Build and Run